Football in Qatar: National team

 Qatar national football team in 2011.

 The Qatar national team has had limited international success and has often been accused of abusing naturalisation laws to acquire players.
 However, they did win the Arabian Gulf Cup three times and won back-to-back AFC Asian Cup titles in 2019 and 2023.
 The side also participated in the 2022 FIFA World Cup as hosts.

 FIFA World Cup

 In 2010, Qatar won the bid to host the 2022 FIFA World Cup, becoming the first Arab country to host the tournament.
 Following a controversy over bidding, a report by FIFA cleared Qatar's name from all allegations.

 In June 2019, the FIFA Council announced Qatar as the host of 2019 FIFA Club World Cup and 2020 FIFA Club World Cup.

-In March 2022, FIFA president Gianni Infantino claimed in an interview that the gulf nation is being progressive in terms of its labor rights & migrant rights issues that prevailed in the nation previously by adding "I am pleased to see the strong commitment from the Qatari authorities to ensure the reforms are fully implemented across the labour market, leaving a lasting legacy of the FIFA World Cup long after the event, and benefiting migrant workers in the host country in the long term."

 On 11 August 2022, FIFA officially moved up the opening match of the World Cup by one day to 20 November, in an unusual change for hosts Qatar to appear in the gala game.

-At the final 2022 tournament, Qatar exited in the first round, losing all three of their matches.
+At the 2022 tournament, Qatar became to date the only host to lose their opening game, the first to be eliminated after two matches, and the first to lose all three games.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: